 Transmission is much more than just another trance festival - it’s a rite of passage.

 Returning to Prague for another epic night of music, Transmission is a mega trance party and one of the best indoor dance events in the world.

-Brace yourself for complete immersion into the Transmission world where everything is bigger-than-life: the acts, the tailor-made laser shows, the smoke displays and the sound systems.
+This year the festival hasn't announced yet its lineup.
+Before you arrive, brace yourself for complete immersion into the Transmission world where everything is bigger-than-life: the acts, the tailor-made laser shows, the smoke displays and the sound systems.

 This one-night-only event will leave you in awe and counting down the days to the next one.

 4. Pitchfork Music Festival | Cancelled for 2020